github/developer.github.com/content/v3/search.md

    Limits searches to a specific user or repository.

+If you know the specific SHA hash of a commit, you can use also use it to search for pull requests that contain that SHA.
+Note that the SHA syntax must be at least seven characters.

 <h4 id="issue-search-example">Example</h4>

 Let's say you want to find the oldest unresolved Python bugs on Windows.
 Your